vs4vijay/syncthing-wrapped/README.md

 > Vibe coded experiment with syncthing given the current syncthing Android fork situation

-An Android wrapper app for Syncthing that runs the original Syncthing binary in a WebView with proper background service management, battery optimization handling, and CI/CD pipeline.
+A Syncthing wapper for Android that runs the original Syncthing binary in a WebView with proper background service management, battery optimization handling.

 ## Features